 Hundreds of high-end hotels from Marriott to Hilton opened this past decade.

-Aside from the international brands, China has a wide selection of its own luxury lines of hotels, many of which hire foreign talent.
-As the pandemic subsides and foreign visitors resume travel to China, it is likely that a lot of 4 and 5-star hotels will need to re-hire overseas staff.
+Aside from the international brands, China has a wide selection of its own luxury hotel lines, many of which hire foreign talent.
+With inbound tourism rebounding strongly, 4 and 5-star hotels continue to hire overseas staff for guest-facing and management roles.

 Foreign Affairs